-Old-age settlement: A lump sum of one month of wages for each year of coverage is paid.
+Old-age settlement: A lump sum of one month of the insured's wages for each year of coverage is paid.
+The insured's wages are the average monthly earnings in the last three or five years, whichever is greater.